kzmain/BDE-2019-P4-The-Social-Web/README.md

 General Idea

-The USA elelctions in 2020 are trending topics on Social Network Services (SNS) such as Twitter and Facebook.
-In order to see or predict election outcomes, is it possible to get this information from data on SNS.
+The USA elections in 2020 are trending topics on Social Network Services (SNS) such as Twitter and Facebook.
+Can we see or predict election outcomes, by mining this information from data on SNS.

 The SNS are also notorious in spreading fake news around the globe.